Jane Caro

-Catherine Jane Caro (born 24 June 1957) is a feminist social commentator, writer and lecturer based in Australia.
+Catherine Jane Caro (born 24 June 1957), known as Jane Caro, is an Australian social commentator, writer, and lecturer.

 Early life and education

-Caro was born in London in 1957 and emigrated to Australia with her parents as a five-year-old in 1963.
+Catherine Jane Caro was born in London on 24 June 1957 and emigrated to Australia with her parents as a five-year-old in 1963.

 She attended Macquarie University, where she graduated with a Bachelor of Arts with a major in English literature in 1977.

-Working life
+Career

-Caro started her career in marketing, however soon moved into advertising.
+Caro started her career in marketing, but soon moved into advertising.
+She has since worked for various broadcast media as a journalist and social commentator, and has written several books.

-Caro has appeared on Channel Seven's Sunrise, ABC television's Q&A and as a regular panellist on The Gruen Transfer.
-Caro has worked in the advertising industry and lectures in advertising at the School of Humanities and Communication Arts at University of Western Sydney.
-Caro was a speaker at the 2014 Festival of Dangerous Ideas.
+She has appeared on Channel Seven's Sunrise, ABC television's Q&A and as a regular panellist on The Gruen Transfer.

-She is on the boards of the NSW Public Education Foundation and Bell Shakespeare, and is an ambassador for the National Secular Lobby.

-In Australia, Caro is represented by Wall Media management.

-A proponent of public education, Caro is also a feminist and atheist.
+Caro lectured in advertising at the School of Humanities and Communication Arts at University of Western Sydney.

+Politics

 Caro had been tipped to run against Tony Abbott in the 2019 Australian federal election, for his long-held Sydney seat in the Australian House of Representatives, the Division of Warringah, but instead publicly advocated voting for the Australian Greens, Sarah Hanson-Young specifically.

 Caro stood as a Reason Party candidate for a New South Wales Australian Senate seat in the 2022 Australian federal election.